collective/collective.spaces/README.rst

 be useful in a self-managed, collaborative environment.
 For instance:

 * Ability for users to self-create Spaces
-* Each Space appears as a subsite
+* Each Space appears as a sub-site
 * Customisable logo per-Space
 * Ability for site administration to custom Space template